-This course is available in both an instructor-led format and ONLINE format.
+This course is available in both an instructor-monitored format and ONLINE format.
 For the ONLINE format select:

 • Lift Trucks – Alberta

 • Mobile Equipment Operator with Mobile Elevated Work Platform – British Columbia